 P3 and P5 students have an interclass competition annually to compete against each other for the title of the “Best Speller” of the year.
 This is an initiative to make spelling more fun for all to enjoy and at the same time, while helping pupils to appreciate the intricacy of English words.

 P4 storytelling competition aims at providing students an opportunity to enjoy telling a story in their own way and at the same time, learn how storytelling communicate ideas and emotions.
 This competition provides a creative platform for students to express themselves through story and at the same time, find joy in her learning of English Language.

-To help promote an interest in happenings at home and around the world, the P3 to P6 students are given an issue of the Little Red Dot regularly.
-Teachers use the articles in Little Red Dot to engage the students and help them think critically and express their opinions.
+To help promote an interest in happenings at home and around the world, the P3 to P6 students are given an issue of the What’s Up on a monthly basis.
+Teachers use the articles in What’s Up to engage the students and help them think critically and express their opinions.

 - Writer’s Workshop at SACPS

 The EL department has customised a writing programme to suit the developmental needs of our pupils from Primary 3 to Primary 6.